Peter Bruce - Sailor and Author

 Below are amongst the most informative sailing books you can buy!

-Peter has written a number of local books: Solent Hazards, Wight Hazards and Inshore Along the Dorset Coast as well as creating the tidal stream manuals Solent and Island Tidal Streams and Tidal Streams between Portland Bill and St Alban’s Head, of which 62,000 have sold.
+Peter wrote a number of local books: Solent Hazards, Wight Hazards and Inshore Along the Dorset Coast as well as creating the tidal stream manuals Solent and Island Tidal Streams and Tidal Streams between Portland Bill and St Alban’s Head, of which more than 62,000 have sold.

-For orders to be delivered outside the UK please email Peter at mail@peter-bruce.com with details of the book/books you would like to order.
-Peter will reply with details of postage costs and how to place your order.
+For orders to be delivered outside the UK please email Sandy Bruce at mail@peter-bruce.com with details of the book/books you would like to order.
+Sandy will reply with details of postage costs and how to place your order.

 Solent Hazards & Secrets